Our Ministers and Staff

 Rev. Ann Marie Alderman

-I am The Reverend Ann Marie Alderman and I am new as well, having just begun a period of what UUs call “developmental ministry.”
-Things will be changing.
+I am The Reverend Ann Marie Alderman and am in my second year of what is likely to be five, doing what UUs call “developmental ministry.”
 If you have visited in the past, come check us out again!
 We are doing what needs to be done to stay connected and stay focused on creating a fun and vibrant community that makes an impact.

 I grew up in Jacksonville, Florida as an active Southern Baptist youth, and later graduated from Florida State University with a major in religion.
 That education led me to be fascinated by all things religious, and I soon found myself at Vanderbilt Divinity School, just when the first woman dean of a major seminary was taking over.
 It was exciting times way back when.
 I changed denominations and became a United Methodist.
 (At least they were ordaining women ministers!)

 I bring it all to what I do now—years of experience in small business administration, a year of intensive training as a hospital chaplain, two years as a Director of Religious Education, three as an Associate Minister, two years as the sole minister of a thriving small congregation in Pennsylvania, then a five-year called ministry with the UU Congregation of Greenville, North Carolina.
 Now I specialize in developmental ministry.
 I have done development with the UU Church of Greensboro, NC, and most recently with the First Unitarian Society of Plainfield, and now I couldn’t be happier to share this time with the UUs in Somerville, NJ, who are ready to make a turn towards a more vibrant, more healthy, more relevant congregation.
 Won’t you join in the fun?

-Rev. Ann Marie and her wife, the Rev. Robin Tanner, the Minister of Worship and Outreach with Beacon UU in Summit, NJ, have three young children: twins Kirk and Ella, and a toddler named Benji.
+Rev. Ann Marie and her wife, the Rev. Robin Tanner, the Minister of Worship and Outreach with Beacon UU in Summit, NJ, have four children: Crowley, twins Kirk and Ella, and Benji.

 Rev. Craig Hirshberg, Minister Emerita